 When it comes to kerb appeal, a good front entrance can make or break the visage of your house.
 Narrow openings are being replaced by generously proportioned doors on weighty pivot hinges.

 On period exteriors, demure door furniture is ceding to over scaled ironmongery fashioned from rich bronze or brass in to shapes worthy of a modern sculpture gallery.
-Elsewhere, deep paint hues and imaginative lighting ensuring that the entrance is no longer a decorative
+Elsewhere, deep paint hues and imaginative lighting ensuring that the entrance is no longer a decorative afterthought, but an integral part of both the look and feel of the whole property.

-The conventional lion knocker in gleaming brass still cuts a dash on period doors but for exterior artistry look to companies such as Nanz who excel at bespoke, sculptural shapes as striking as a piece of beautiful jewellery.
-Scale matters: one larger piece will have more punch than fiddlier fittings.
 When choosing the finish, lighting and door fittings specialist Charles Edwards counsels: ‘The age of your house needn't dicate the style of ironmongery: if your interior is contemporary then a nickel or chrome finish will work well with period joinery.
 Equally, a mellow rural exterior will be better complemented by softer antique tones such as bronze or brass.

 New hardware will make a world of difference, and you don't have to spend a lot.
 Follow our tips to get your home's entrance looking great.